 Finally, be respectful of the land.
 As tempting as forging your own path may be, a lot of the Southwest is Native American sacred land.
 This land plays a huge role in their history and religion, so keep the vibes positive by following the rules and showing respect.

-Home of the extraordinary.
+If you're looking for extraordinary, Tokyo is the spot for you.
 There are about 5 Bunny Cafes, the Ghibli Museum, the Robot Cabaret, and more.
+While you're there make sure to see all the vending machines they have to offer.
+These tech-savvy people really have brought convenience to a new level.
 It can be overwhelming, but it's a unique culture so different from ours.

 While visiting Tokyo, be sure to interact with the locals.
 Learn a key phrase or two, and let them show you their go-to hangouts and favorite food.
 Just don't forget to do your research on their politeness guidelines.
 Some things that we may think are okay here may seem rude to them and vice versa.

-Peru offers many life changing experiences.
 Once the home of ancient people who inhabited this side of the earth long before Europe colonized Peru, it's a door to the past you don't want to miss.
-Get your history fix by taking a flight above the city to view thousand-year-old lines once carved into the earth only visible from the sky.
-You can even climb a mountain to view the one and only Machu Picchu.

 First on the itinerary for anyone is Macchu Picchu.
 It will take your breath away, literally.
 It's so high up that the oxygen pressure is lower, leaving some hikers light-headed.
 Before going, hit the gym like you've never hit it before.
 Prepping physically will help you truly enjoy the history hidden in the mountains.

 If you're looking for mystery, take a flight to see the Nazca Lines.
 Believed to have been created between 300 and 800 AD, these lines create designs only visible from above.
 The unanswered questions of the site will have you wondering if they had any extra(terrestrial) help.